 “I would have written you a shorter letter, but I didn’t have the time.”

 Keeping your message short and sweet is harder than saying everything.
-Because when you’re concise, you need to focus on what matters and get rid of the rest.
+When you’re concise, you need to focus on what matters and get rid of the rest.

 And if you spend all your time talking, nobody else will be saying anything.
 Unfortunately, this means you may be missing out on important information.
 Say or write just enough, no more, and then seek to understand what other people are thinking.